From “Spiritus Monday Morning,” Bern’s line:

 Coffee houses do not yet have tvs like all the bars do.
 We hope they do not start.
 We hope Starbucks is not testing this at sites.
 We hope the coffee house we saw at the airport with tvs at the four points of the compass is an aberration.

 Coffee houses agreeably are places for not tv, but for reading, writing, or talking, things that are the opposite of tv.
-We will admit there is lots of staring at phones, but we like to think these people are reading novels.
+We will admit there is lots of staring at phones but we like to think these people are reading novels.

 We hope that coffee houses stay this way.
 We hope they do not go the way of hardcover books, to be completely replaced by e-books, which of course never happened.
-People still buy and put on their shelves hardcovers and nice-looking trade paperbacks exactly the way coffee houses don’t have tvs still like the bars do.
+People still buy and put on their shelves hardcovers and good trade paperbacks exactly the way coffee houses don’t have tvs still like the bars do.

 No sun, no moon!